vacu9708/Shopping-mall/README.md

 Kafka can handle high volumes of real-time data streams.<br>
 Kafka enables communication between microservices for scenarios such as order notifications, inventory updates, etc.

-## Docker, Kubernetes
-For containerizing individual microservices and orchestrating them using Kubernetes

-## CI/CD
-Github(using pull requests), Jenkins, AWS EC2<br>
-CI/CD pipelines are used to automate build, testing and deployment process.

-# Features below are to be implemented in the future
 ## Monitoring and Logging
 ### Logback with Logstash encoder:
 Logback as the logging framework and a Logstash encoder to format log messages in a way that can be easily consumed by Logstash.